 Gerald Early is the Merle Kling Professor of Modern Letters and director of the Center for the Humanities at Washington University in St. Louis.
 His books include The Culture of Bruising: Essays on Prizefighting, Literature, and Modern American Culture, which won the 1994 National Book Critics Circle Award for Criticism.

 Gareth Esersky is a literary agent with the Carol Mann Agency, where she specializes in representing nonfiction.
 She has held editorial positions at five publishing houses and co-authored three nonfiction books.
-She is an adviser and serves on the panel of judges for the annual Next Generation Independent Book Awards.
+She is an advisor and serves on the panel of judges for the annual Next Generation Independent Book Awards.
 She is a Goucher alumna.

 Lee Gutkind is the founder and editor of Creative Nonfiction.
 His books include the award-winning Many Sleepless Nights: The World of Organ Transplantation; Stuck in Time; Fat Forever: Essays by the Godfather; and The Art of Creative Nonfiction.
 Identified by Vanity Fair as "the Godfather behind creative nonfiction" and Harper's Magazine as "the leading figure in the field," he is editor of Best Creative Nonfiction anthology.
 Gutkind is the Distinguished Writer-in-Residence at the Consortium for Science, Policy & Outcomes, and a professor at the Hugh Downs School for Human Communication at Arizona State University.
 He is also the author of Old Friends, Home Town, My Detachment, Mountains Beyond Mountains, and, with Richard Todd, Good Prose: The Art of Nonfiction(Random House).